spamegg1/unix-sml/README.md

 That's all, said Humpty Dumpty.
 Good-bye.
 ```

 Very funny :laughing: Reference to Kraftwerk is also super cool.
+However we probably cannot use it for this book due to [its known limitations](https://www.ps.uni-saarland.de/alice/manual/limitations.html) which include the `OS.FileSys, OS.IO, Unix` and `StreamIO` structures and functors heavily used by the book.

 #### Standard ML Package Manager